 This settlement resolves allegations in a lawsuit by a former International SOS Regional Flight Desk Manager, under the qui tam (or whistleblower) provisions of the False Claims Act.
 The qui tam provisions permit private parties to sue for false claims on behalf of the government and to receive a share of any recovery.
 Thus the relator here will receive $165,000 as his share of the recovery in the case.
 The relator was represented by Franklin J. Rooks, Jr., Esq. of Morgan Rooks, P.C., and Jared A. Jacobson, Esq. of Jared Jacobson Law, LLC.

 “We thank the whistleblower for coming forward and providing essential assistance to the government.
 This concerned citizen’s information and assistance was critical to our office’s investigative efforts in this matter, and we deeply appreciate that contribution,” said U.S. Attorney McSwain.

 This case was a cooperative effort among the U.S. Attorney’s Office for the Eastern District of Pennsylvania, and the Defense Criminal Investigative Service.
 For the United States Attorney’s Office, Assistant United States Attorneys Scott W. Reid, Colin Cherico, and Auditor Dawn Wiggins handled the investigation and settlement.

 The lawsuit is captioned United States ex rel.
 Richard Nicholas v.
-International SOS Assistance, Inc., et al., Civil Action No. 16-3927 (E.D.
+ISOS Assistance, Inc., et al., Civil Action No. 16-3927 (E.D.
 Pa.).
 The claims resolved by the settlement are allegations only; there has been no determination of liability. »